theunicornguild/myrent/05_extras/01_python_1_sms.md

        )
        return msg
 ```
+# add a link to plivo, you can maybe make `plivo` API clickable
+# plivo is asking for a work email, it isn't taking hotmail or gmail....so can't sign up

-This method will define how we send our SMS to the client, we are using the `Plivo` API for sending SMS, after you signup there you should get a number that you can use, inseart that phone number into the “src” field, create your special body for the SMS and format it in a certain way, you may notice we are using the other Renter method which is generate_url() and that method will return a url that we can use to share it with the user , we also defined an “dst” which stands for destination and gave it the international number for Kuwait in this case “+965”
+This method will define how we send our SMS to the client, we are using the `Plivo` API for sending SMS.
+After you signup there, you should get a number that you can use to send messeges from.
+ * Insert that phone number into the “src” field.
+ * Create your special body for the SMS and format it in a certain way, you may notice we are using the other Renter method which is generate_url() and that method will return a url that we can use to share with the user for payment.
+ * We also defined an “dst” which stands for destination and gave it the international number for Kuwait in this case “+965”.

-Now above the `Renter` model lets configure `Plivo`
+Now, above the `Renter` model let's configure `Plivo`

 ```python
 plivo_id = "YOUR-ID"